oracle-livelabs/analytics-ai/generative-ai-agent-oda/oda/oda.md

 * The Channels filter allows you to filter data from a specific frontend channel
 * The Conversations tab allows you to see user messages and the agent's responses
 <!-- TODO: add screenshot-->

+## Task 8: (optional) Policy Definitions for multi-tenancy deployment

+This task will help you ensure that the required Policy Definitions are correctly defined for multi-tenancy deployment (where ODA and GenAI Agent are in different tenancies).

+If the Policy Definitions are not correctly defined, please define them as follows.

+Required Information:

+* ODATenancyOCID - The OCID of the Tenancy, where the ODA Instance is created.
+* ODAInstanceOCID - The OCID of the ODA Instance.

 ## Acknowledgements